The outbreak of coronavirus disease has put an additional stress on the Russian economy. It was already coping with a slump in oil prices.

-After the West imposed sanctions over the annexation of Crimea, the ruble experienced a sharp devaluation.
+After the West imposed sanctions in 2014, the ruble experienced a sharp devaluation.
 To avoid a repeat, Russia built up its foreign exchange reserves.
 At $550 billion — including a $150 national wealth fund — they are now the fourth largest in the world.

 The goal of this policy was to avoid further currency depreciations and save money for a rainy day.

 But when Saudi Arabia initiated an oil price war in March, in an attempt to convince Russia to cut production, the ruble again lost value against the dollar.
 It now trades at its lowest rate since 2016.
 The price of a barrel of oil has fallen from $70 to $27.

 Before the dispute, Russia’s budget was projected to post a surplus.
 It is now in deficit.